tsalb/sfdc-lightning-service-components/README.md

     "Update Address: "+selectedArr.length+" Row(s)",  // headerLabel
     "c:ContactAddressForm",                           // body, MessageService will dynamically create this {
-      contactList: selectedArr                        // bodyParams, MessageService will dynamically inject this into the previous body
+      contactList: selectedArr                        // bodyParams, MessageService dynamically passes these to c:ContactAddressForm
     },
     "c.handleUpdateMultiAddress",                     // mainActionReference, see above on where you can feed this "Update"                                          // mainActionLabel